How to Incorporate Shut-offs in Injection Molding Design

 Shut-offs in straight-pull molds will allow you to design many different features that fall in to three basic categories: Holes, hooks, and long through holes without the use of side-actions (cams).

-Figure 1a shows the door in our box, or a hole in the wall.
-The door is formed by a pad that lives on the B-side core (Figure 1b).
+In the illustrations shown in this tip, you will see several design examples.
+Let's first go back to the box-like "house" part example.
+Figure 1A shows the door in our box, or a hole in the wall.
+The door is formed by a pad that lives on the B-side core (Figure 1B).
 The pad is the same thickness as the wall section of the part and seals against the vertical wall of the A-side cavity.
 If this seal is damaged or wears too aggressively, the plastic will sneak past the seal and create flash.
 The dormer window on the roof of the part is formed the same way, but shows this form of shut off surrounded by plastic.

 Hooks and Snap Features

-Figure 3 is the big one.
+Figure 2B is the big one.
 Undercuts, most notably snap features, tend to be no-nos in the world of simple straight-pull rapid injection molds.
-A pass through core (square in this instance) is a standing block of aluminum on one side of the mold that mates to a pocket in the opposite side of the mold.
+Snap features would typically need a pickout insert or a lifter mechanism to form the undercut--these would add to the cost and lead time to produce the tool.
+A pass-through core (square in this instance) is a standing block of aluminum on one side of the mold that mates to a pocket in the opposite side of the mold.
 One face of the block forms the inside leg of the hook while the other three faces of the block are drafted at 3 degrees and create shut offs against the mating sides in the pocket.
 Once the mold is opened and the part is ejected, you will have a hook that snaps to your mating part.